ABOUT US

-Semarts was established in response to a gap in understanding and application of the obligations that apply to licence-exempt electricity distribution network operators.
-As a result, many operators are exposed to regulatory and commercial risk—both through insufficient alignment with the requirements of Schedule 2ZA of the Electricity Act 1989 and through charging and recovery frameworks that fail to recover allowable costs in full.
+Semarts was established in response to a gap between the understanding and application of the obligations that apply to licence-exempt electricity distribution network operators.
+This gap means that many operators are exposed to regulatory and commercial risk – both through insufficient alignment with the requirements of Schedule 2ZA of the Electricity Act 1989, as well as charging and recovery frameworks that fail to recover allowable costs in full.

-At the same time, operational teams responsible for running private networks are often not resourced or structured to meet the expanding technical, governance and compliance requirements placed upon them.
+At the same time, the operational teams responsible for running private networks are often not sufficiently resourced or structured to meet the expanding technical, governance and compliance requirements placed upon them.

-Semarts exists to address these challenges proactively.
-We support private network operators by clarifying regulatory obligations, designing proportionate and compliant charging frameworks, and advising on strategies to manage Third Party Access, cost recovery and governance in a way that is commercially sustainable.
+That’s where Semarts comes in: to help address these challenges proactively.
+We clarify the regulatory obligations and design proportionate and compliant charging frameworks.
+We also advise on strategies to manage TPA, cost recovery and governance in a way that is commercially sustainable.

-Our role is to bring structure, clarity and commercial discipline to private electricity network decision-making, governance and long-term funding—before issues surface through dispute, regulatory scrutiny or material funding gaps.
+This allows us to bring structure, clarity and commercial discipline to your network’s decision-making, governance and long-term funding – before issues relating to dispute, regulatory scrutiny or material funding gaps can arise.

 Core Principles

-Recovery models are designed to support sustainable cost recovery, protect long-term asset value and avoid unintended cross-subsidy or distortion.
+We design recovery models that aim to support your sustainable cost recovery; protect long-term asset value; and avoid unintended cross-subsidy or distortion.

-Regulatory requirements are applied proportionately and purposefully, ensuring frameworks meet Ofgem expectations without unnecessary complication.
+The regulatory requirements are applied proportionately and purposefully, ensuring that any frameworks meet Ofgem expectations without unnecessary complication.

 Practical delivery